NASCAR reviewing driver’s paint scheme that references ‘Let’s go Brandon’ - NewsBreak

 The deal would have allowed Brown to paint the words LGB instead of the entire phrase, but Brown reportedly “jumped the gun” on Thursday when he announced the move, a NASCAR official told Motorsports.com .

 The debut for the painted Camaro was slated for Feb.
-19 at the Daytona International Speedway.Man who told Biden ‘let’s go Brandon’ goes on Bannon’s podcast, touts Trump
+19 at the Daytona International Speedway.Group apologizes after boat with ‘Let’s go Brandon’ on it wins parade

 Brown has pivoted from an earlier position on the phrase.